 Victoria Leach, Administrative Associate

-Victoria is brand new to our United Way team, as of January 2023, and she is ecstatic for the opportunity to learn and grow within the organization.
-Victoria is an Alumni from our very own, Mount Vernon Nazarene University, with a bachelor’s degree in Spanish!
+Victoria joined our United Way team in January of 2023.
+She is an Alumni from our very own, Mount Vernon Nazarene University, with a bachelor’s degree in Spanish!
 After graduating college, Victoria spent 4 years devoting her time to different roles within The Salvation Army.
 She has a heart for the non-profit world, and even more so, for people.
-Outside of work, you will either find Victoria at the gym or at home endlessly building forts with her 2-year-old son!
+Outside of work, you will either find Victoria at the gym or at home endlessly building forts with her 3-year-old son!

 Halle Krajenski, Program Director